Breq16/timpani/README.md

 # timpani
-the Texas Instruments Machine for Percussion And Novel Instruments
+the Texas Instruments Machine for Percussion And Noisy Instruments.

+...or, alternatively, the Totally Improvised Macro Pad And Novel Interface

+## What is it?

+Timpani allows a TI-84 Plus CE calculator to become a USB keyboard.

 ## Setup Guide